-Bill of Sale in Oregon
+Bill of Sale Requirements in Oregon

-- Printed names and addresses of both buyer and seller
+- Printed names and addresses of both buyer and seller.

-- Date of purchase
+- Date of purchase.

-- Vehicle make, model, and year
+- Vehicle make, title number, and year.

-- License plate number
+- License plate number.

 The buyer must apply for a title within 30 days of the sale, or face a late title transfer fee of $25.
 If the buyer does not apply for a new title within 60 days of the sale, the late title transfer fee is $50.